google/zetasql/docs/functions-and-operators.md

 In the following example, the origin has been changed to `2000-12-24 12:00:00`, and all buckets expand in both directions from this point.
 The size of each bucket is seven days.
+The default time zone, which is implementation defined, is included in the results.
 The lower bound of the bucket in which `my_timestamp` belongs is returned:

 ```sql